Duxah/FreePCB-2/look_parts.md

-## how the parts might look in Schematic Constructor 1.1
+## how the parts might look in the Schematic Constructor 1.1

 ![](pictures/example.png)